Master Data SEO Secrets

 Structured data is data that’s been integrated into your platform’s organizational structure.
 You normally create this structure with the assistance of markup, as will be described later in this guide.

 In terms of SEO, the phrase “structured data” refers specifically to the markup categories you’ve utilized to organize your platform.
-These markup tags (or schemas) help a search engine’s crawlers better understand what the content on your platform is.
+Additionally, these markup tags (or schemas) help a search engine’s crawlers better understand what the content on your platform is.

 Effectively, structured data, and the markup tags behind its architecture, are search engine crawler reading guides.